gaashg/tikalk-KafkaStreams/README.md

 5. sendSleepIntervalMillis - sendMessages command. sleep time between messages sent to kafka.
 0 means no sleep.

 6. kafkaHostname - used for both commands. the name of the kafka hostname.
-7. partitionsNum - createTopic command. the numbr of partitions of the new topic.
+7. partitionsNum - createTopic command. the number of partitions of the new topic.

-8. Usage (full example): java -cp .:kafkaPopulator.jar kafkapopulator.KafkaPopulator filePath=/path/to/file/data.json  kafkaHostname=localhost createTopic=false sendMessages=true topicName=Quotes partitionsNum=1 sendSleepIntervalMillis=500
+8. Usage (full example): java -cp .:kafkaPopulator.jar kafkapopulator.KafkaPopulator filePath=/path/to/file/south-park-dialogues.json  kafkaHostname=localhost createTopic=false sendMessages=true topicName=Quotes partitionsNum=1 sendSleepIntervalMillis=500

 mock data